Leica V-LUX 1 vs Olympus E-M5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica V-LUX 1 and Olympus OM-D E-M5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the V-LUX 1 and the E-M5 have been discontinued, but can regularly be found used on eBay.
+Both the V-LUX 1 and the E-M5 have been discontinued, but can regularly be found used on ebay.
 The V-LUX 1 was replaced by the Leica V-LUX 2, while the E-M5 was followed by the Olympus E-M5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the V-LUX 1 and E-M5 can be found, respectively, in the Leica V-LUX 1 Manual (free pdf) or the online Olympus E-M5 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica V-LUX 1 and the Olympus E-M5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.